 Similarly, in 2019 an applicant applied for the mark NANGA PUNGA (Nude/Naked).
-The examination report objected to the registration of the mark under Section 9(2)(c) of the Trade Marks Act, 1999.
-177 In his reply, the applicant merely noted that when viewed as a whole, the mark did not convey any relationship with the goods in reference to which it is sought to be applied.
+The examination report objected to the registration of the mark under s.9(2)(c) of the Trade Marks Act, 1999.
+In his reply, the applicant merely noted that when viewed as a whole, the mark did not convey any relationship with the goods in reference to which it is sought to be applied.
 The objection was revoked, and the mark was advertised in October 2019.

-3.1.3.
 Applications for Scandalous or Obscene marks that never received a Section 9(2)(c) refusal

-This subsection deals with marks where the Trade Marks Registrar has not issued an objection under Section 9(2)(c) while similar or identical marks have been objected as scandalous or obscene.
+This subsection deals with marks where the Trade Marks Registrar has not issued an objection under s.9(2)(c) while similar or identical marks have been objected as scandalous or obscene.
 The Indian Trade Marks Register is replete with examples of such incoherent treatment.
-Similar to the other two categoies discussed above, relying on terms identified after a literature review, the authors conduct randomized representative search of the Trade Marks Register and discuss the results below.
+Similar to the other two categories discussed above, relying on terms identified after a literature review, the authors conduct randomized representative search of the Trade Marks Register and discuss the results below.

-For example, an applicant applied the mark BAKCHODI CORNER178 in reference to hotels restaurant and catering services.
-The Chennai trade marks office objected to the registration of the mark for being scandalous and obscene and eventually refused the registration of the mark.
-179 Similar marks such as BOB BAAP OF BAKCHOD, 180 AIB ALL INDIA BAKCHOD181 have been registered in the Trade Marks register, while the mark TOH SHURU KARTE HAIN BINA KISI BAKCHODI KE proceeded without any objection for scandalous and obscene matter.
-182
+For example, an applicant applied the mark BAKCHODI CORNER177 in reference to hotels restaurant and catering services.
+The Chennai Trade Marks office objected to the registration of the mark for being scandalous and obscene and eventually refused the registration of the mark.
+Similar marks such as BOB BAAP OF BAKCHOD, ABBALL INDIA BAKCHOD have been registered in the Trade Marks register, while the mark TOH SHURU KARTE HAIN BINA KISI BAKCHODI KE proceeded without any objection for scandalous and obscene matter.